-Norwich Research Park and the University of East Anglia, as one of its partners, provide a fast-growing research and enterprise community like no other and occupy a position at the forefront of global research excellence.
+Norwich Research Park and the University of East Anglia provide a fast-growing research and enterprise community like no other and occupy a position at the forefront of global research excellence to change lives and rethink society.